-METRIC 1: Simple Congestion Metrics.
-We explain the reported variations in routability via a detailed examination of results produced by two bisection-based placers, Capo[10] and Feng Shui [58], and the annealing based placer Dragon [54].
-Table 5 shows half-perimeter wirelengths for the three placers on the IBM-derived placement benchmarks [13].
+[61].
+Table 9 shows half-perimeter wirelengths for the three placers on the IBM-derived placement benchmarks [16].
 Besides total wirelength, we decompose the wiring into horizontal and vertical components.
 While total wirelengths may only differ by 5% or 10% per benchmark, horizontal and vertical demand may differ by a large margin.